mantidproject/mantid/docs/source/deprecation.rst

 When the code is being removed from the release that is being developed
 - Post to the `Mantid Forum <https://forum.mantidproject.org/>`_
 - E-mail the Mantid Announcements e-mail list (to join this list see our `Contact Us <https://www.mantidproject.org/contact>`_ page.
-- Facilities to contact users as per their own policies
+- Technical Working Group members will communicate the removal to the facilities they represent
 - A list of removed algorithms/features will be listed in the :ref:`release_notes` for that release

 Process of deprecating an algorithm
 -----------------------------------

 - Check usage reporting as to whether algorithm/feature has been used within last 3 years.
-- If it has not be used within last three years follow Communication guide above.
+- If it has not be used within last three years make a request to the Technical Working Group (TWG) to have it deprecated
+- If approved by the TWG follow the guidance under the Communication section above.

 Soft Deprecation
 ----------------